Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 You're not guaranteed to ever have a source for it, actually.

-But the fact that the CCP can just pull anybody around, murder them, take their organs, like, and they do it so much, they become kind of the global leaders on research on organ transplants and organ harvesting because they have they have just an endless pool of people to kill because they're allowed to kill people to do it.
+But the fact that the CCP can just pull anybody around, murder them, take their organs, like, and they do it so much, they become kind of the global leaders on research on organ transplants and organ harvesting because they have just an endless pool of people to kill because they're allowed to kill people to do it.

-I mean, that it's horrifying.
+I mean, it's horrifying.

 It raises the question: are we allowing them to damage the integrity of the entire global system?